 The Trick of Double Boxing and Glassware

-If you have very fragile glassware and stemware to pack in your kitchen, one of the best DIY tricks for a safe move is to double-box the items.
+If you have fragile glassware and stemware to pack in your kitchen, one of the best DIY tricks for a safe move is double-boxing the items.

-After you carefully wrap and pack the first box with the stemware, seal it closed with tape.
+After carefully wrapping and packing the first box with the stemware, seal it closed with tape.

-Once it is successfully sealed, you’ll place the first box into a larger second one that has packing paper on all sides.
-This process creates a protective cushion that can reduce the effects of impacts on the container more than if you used the standard approach.
+Once it is successfully sealed, you’ll place the first box into a larger second one with packing paper on all sides.
+This process creates a protective cushion that can reduce the impacts on the container more than if you used the standard approach.